 They know that the relationship among their children will ultimately be the longest and one of the most important relationships in their children’s lives.

-6. Great parents are willing to tell their child the truth.
+6. Great parents are willing to tell their children the truth.

-They are candid when their children are not that good at something and know that then their compliments will carry much more weight.
+They are candid when their children are not that good at something and know that by being truthful their compliments will carry much more weight.
 Great parents do not sacrifice their credibility on the altar of self-esteem.